Things I Know to Be True

-Things I Know To Be True is a play by Andrew Bovell that premiered in May 2016 and was performed by The State Theatre Company South Australia.
+Things I Know to Be True is a play by Andrew Bovell that premiered in May 2016 and was performed by The State Theatre Company South Australia.
 It has also been performed in Britain by Frantic Assembly, in Sydney at the New Theatre (2022), in the United States in a co-production with the Milwaukee Repertory Theatre and the Arizona Theatre Company (2019), in Canada at the CAA Theatre, and in translation in Spain.
 The play is naturalistic but features great use of non-naturalistic physical movement to emphasise the emotional connection between the characters - following the story of the Price Family and their problems.

 The play is set in Adelaide, Australia, which is where the play held its World Premiere in May 2016.
 For the American production, Bovell adapted the action of the drama to take place in the Midwestern United States.

 Plot

-Things I Know To Be True follows the story and the many struggles of the Price Family.
+Things I Know to Be True follows the story and the many struggles of the Price Family.
 The play begins with a monologue from Rosie Price on a European getaway during her gap-year.
-She reveals that she had met a man called Emmanuel while she was in Berlin, but found that he'd stolen most of her valuables and run away when she woke up one night, forcing her to return to Australia.
+She reveals that she had fell in love with a man called Emmanuel while she was in Berlin, but found that he'd stolen most of her valuables and run away when she woke up one night, forcing her to return to Australia.

 When Rosie returns home, the rest of the family come to meet her.
-We learn that Pip, Rosie's elder sister, has decided to leave her husband and two children behind to live in Vancouver; her mother, Fran, disapproves, especially after she found out that Pip had been cheating.
+We learn that Pip, Rosie's elder sister, has decided to leave her husband and two children behind to live in Vancouver; her mother, Fran, disapproves, especially after she found out that Pip had been cheating on her husband.
 Later in the play, Pip has moved to Vancouver and had written a letter to Fran, finally emotionally connecting with her after a rather abusive childhood.

 The Price's second child, Mia (previously referred to as Mark) comes out as transgender and announces her plans for her transition, which include her plan to move to Sydney to begin transgender hormone therapy.
-This comes as a shock to the rest of the family, with Fran again being particularly displeased.
+This comes as a shock to the rest of the family, with Fran and Bob (Her father), again being particularly displeased.
 This scene is the last time in which we see Mia present as male, with her presenting as a woman in her later appearances.